-In conventional agriculture 5 lbs, of nitrogen are required to produce 1 lb. of eggs or meat and 4 lbs. are lost as waste.
-But in a controlled photosynthesis complex, 2 lbs. of newly introduced nitrogen are combined with 3 lbs. of reclaimed nitrogen to form 5 lbs. of feed nitrogen.
-As in conventional agriculture, after feeding 1 lb. of eggs or meet 4 lbs. of waste are obtained.
-However, of these 4 lbs. of waste nitrogen, 3 lbs. are converted back to feed, and only 1 lb.goes to waste.
-Thus in such a problem producing complex, 50% nitrogen introduced into the cycle appears as useful products, where as only 20% is converted goods be into a useful product in conventional agriculture.
-Similar cycles could be shown for milk, wool and other animal products.
-According to Oswald (1962) again, computations show that 5 million acres of algal-animal cultures will meet the entire protein needs of U.S.A.whereas 300 million acres are now required with conventional agriculture.
-The economics resul--ting from waste disposal and water reclamation by means of high-rate aerobic ponds would be the incidental henefit of such complexes
+In conventional agriculture 5 lbs of nitrogen mare required to produce 1 lb of egg or meat and 4 lbs are lost as waste.
+But in a controlled photosynthesis complex, 2 lbs of newly introduced nitrogen are combined with 3 lbs of reclaimed nitrogen 5 lbs of feed nitrogen.
+As in conventional agriculture, after feeding 1 lb of egg or meat, 4 lbs of waste are obtained.
+However, of these 4 lbs of waste nitrogen, 3 lbs are converted back to feed, and only 1 lb: goes to waste.
+Thus in such a problem producing complex.
+50% nitrogen introduced into the cycle, appears as useful products, where as only 20% is converted into a useful product in conventional Agriculture.
+Similar cycles could be shown for milk, wood and other animal products.
+According to Oswald (1962) computations show that 5 million acres of algal-animal cultures will meet the entire protein needs of the U.S.A., whereas 300 million acres are now required with conventional agriculture.
+The economics resulting from waste disposal and water reclamation by means of high-rate aerobic ponds would be the incidental benefits of such complexes.

-(VII) Salvaging seawater for algal-protein:
+vii) Salvaging sea water for algal protein (Oswald, 1962):

-On coastal towns area water can be mixed with the town sewage or other organic wastes in high-rate aerobic oxidation ponds for producing dense crops of algae of various types which can be harvested for algal protein.
+In coastal towns sea water can be mixed with the town sewage or other organic wastes in high-rate aerobic oxidation ponds for producing dense crops of algae of various types which can be harvested for algal protein.
 In this way nearly a third of the sum total of fresh water resources can be diverted to purposes other than protein production.

-In brief, researches todateon high-rate aerobic oxidation ponds carried out by Øswald and his associates in the university of California go to show that it is technically feasible to treat wastes, to reclaim water, to render waste organic material suitable for use as an animal feedstuff, to obtain unprecedented yields of protein per acre of pond surface in either fresh or saline waters and to produce electrical power from sunlight using organic wastes as a medium" (Oswald 1962).
+In brief, researches todate on high-rate aerobic oxidation ponds carried out by Oswald and his Associates in the University of California go to show that it is technically feasible" to treat wastes, to reclaim water, to render waste organic material suitable for use as an initial feed stuff, to obtain unprecedented yields of protein per acre of pond surface in either fresh or saline waters and to produce electrical power from sunlight using organic wastes as a medium".